Opportunities

 Candidates should submit the following materials via email to kuno.kasak@ut.ee in a single PDF document containing:

-Review of applications will start immediately until the suitable candidate has been found.
-Applicant must be available to start the position soon as possible.
+Review of applications will start immediately until a suitable candidate has been found.
+Applicant must be available to start the position within 6 months.

 Receipt of your application will be confirmed by email and applicants selected for an interview will be contacted.